 Abstract:

-The present study is aimed to assess the effects of agricultural fertilizers on phytoplankton and zooplankton distribution and density in freshwater culture pond ecosystem in Krishna District.
+The present study aims to assess the effects of agricultural fertilizers on phytoplankton and zooplankton distribution and density in the freshwater culture pond ecosystem in Krishna District.
 Planktons are microscopic organisms which harbor all over aquatic environments.
 Phytoplankton generally, producers initiate the food chain in aquatic system by converting the solar energy into chemical energy of food and act as energy transducers.
-Zooplankton as primary consumers passes this food energy to the higher trophic levels and thus acts as a link between energy producers and the consumers.
+Zooplankton as primary consumers pass this food energy to the higher trophic levels and thus act as a link between energy producers and the consumers.
 Ponds are artificially constructed ecosystems, principally to culture the fish or shrimp.
-Study samples of water mainly collected from the three culture ponds located in Krishna area, Andhra Pradesh to assess the quantitative distribution of plankton and qualitative capacity to maintain a good health condition under fertilizer stress condition.
-Samples were collected in the month of August, October and December, 2024.
-The phytoplankton density is directly interconnected with the production in an aquatic environment and appropriate water quality management and the physico-chemical factors are directly linked with their productions.
-Generally, organic fertilizers, for example, poultry manure, soybean cake, yeast etc. enhance the growth of phytoplankton and produce zooplankton which in term used by larvae of fish or shrimp as food source.
-Further, fertilization directly affects the quality of water; maximum phosphorus levels were reached to 5.4 mgL-1 in December and the maximum rates of ammonia reported to 0.42 mgL-1 in both October and December months.
-The very common species of phytoplankton species reported are Lauderia, Chlorella, Cyclotella, Navicula, Oscillatorials, Thalassiosirales, Cylindrotheca, zooplankton species are Rotifera, copepods, Moina, Cyclops and Blue green algae are Mycrocystis, Oscillatorials, Merismopedia and Spirulineaceae.
-A significant differences were reported (p<0.05) in dissolved oxygen, ammonia content, total phosphorus levels, levels in the orthophosphate, nitrite and nitrate between ponds.
-It is also reported that the significant difference (p<0.05) in dissolved oxygen and pH between the ponds’ surface and bottom.
-The results also showed the significant difference in the plankton distribution and density between fertilized and non-fertilized ponds.
+Study samples of water were mainly collected from the three culture ponds located in Krishna area, Andhra Pradesh to assess the quantitative distribution of plankton and qualitative capacity to maintain a good health condition under fertilizer stress conditions.
+Samples were collected in the month of August, October and December 2024.
+The phytoplankton density is directly interconnected with the production in an aquatic environment and appropriate water quality management and the physico-chemical factors are directly linked with their production.
+Generally, organic fertilizers, for example, poultry manure, soybean cake, yeast, etc. enhance the growth of phytoplankton and produce zooplankton which in term used by larvae of fish or shrimp as food source.
+Further, fertilization directly affects the quality of water; maximum phosphorus levels were reached to 5.4 mgL-1 in December and the maximum rates of ammonia were reported to 0.42 mgL-1 in both October and December months.
+The very common species of phytoplankton species reported are Lauderia, Chlorella, Cyclotella, Navicula, Oscillatorials, Thalassiosirales, Cylindrotheca, zooplankton species are Rotifera, copepods, Moina, Cyclops and Blue-green algae are Microcystis, Oscillatorials, Merismopedia and Spirulineaceae.
+Significant differences were reported (p<0.05) in dissolved oxygen, ammonia content, total phosphorus levels, and levels in the orthophosphate, nitrite and nitrate between ponds.
+It is also reported that the a significant difference (p<0.05) in dissolved oxygen and pH between the ponds’ surface and bottom.
+The results also showed a significant difference in the plankton distribution and density between fertilized and non-fertilized ponds.

 Key words: Dissolved oxygen, Fertilizers, Physico-chemical factors, Plankton, Primary consumers.